adioshun/gitBook_DeepDrive/paper2016-squeezedet.md

 > For simplicity, we denote the **detection layers of YOLO** [21] as **FcDet** `(only counting the last two fully connected layers)`.

-- Compared with FcDet, the ConvDet layer has orders of magnitude fewer parameters and is still able to generate more region proposals with higher spatial resolution.
+- 둘의 차이점 : Compared with FcDet, the ConvDet layer has orders of magnitude fewer parameters and is still able to generate more region proposals with higher spatial resolution.

 The comparison between ConvDet and FcDet is illustrated in Fig. 3.